absolute-quantum/cats-blender-plugin/README.md

  - <details><summary>Optimizing materials by creating an atlas</summary>

-   If this feature does not work at any point for you, use Bake!
-Bake is a more streamlined and better alternative.
+   If this feature does not work at any point for you, :star:Use Bake!:star: Bake is a more streamlined and better alternative.
 Use this feature only if you have a specific reason to or if it happens to work for you out of the box.

    ## Texture atlas